-Whilst a viral post or successful article could be shared or seem by millions of people, if if is written in that tone, it won’t be.
+While a viral post or fruitful article could be shared or seen by millions of people, if written in that tone, it won’t be.

-Most people don’t want to be lectured or talked down to.
+Most people don’t want to be lectured or patronised.
 Something directed to millions will come across as aloof, disconnected, or even authoritarian.
-Think about annual speeches, or public announcements, there is a tendency for them to sound inauthentic.
-I don’t know about you, but when I see or hear these types of heavily spun speeches, my mind starts to wonder… I think things like “I wonder who really wrote this?”
+Think about annual speeches or public announcements; there is a tendency for them to sound inauthentic.
+I don’t know about you, but when I see or hear these types of heavily spun speeches, my mind starts to wonder.
+I think things like “I wonder who wrote this?”
 “Huh, they are bound to say that, I wonder if it is true?”

-The point is, there is a disconnect and the message is not received properly.
+The point is, there is a disconnect, and the message is not received correctly.

 How often should you post online?